henhagg/semple/README.md

 ## Reproducing results in the main paper
 - Figures in the main paper can be reproduced by running the Python scripts `make_figure_XX.py` (make sure to first change the working directory to be the semple folder).
-- Calculations reproducing results similar to Table 1 can be produced by running the script `energy_test.py` (results are machine-dependent), prior launching the script (⚠️ you need an intel processor):
+- Calculations reproducing results similar to Table 1 can be produced by running the script `energy_test.py` (results are machine-dependent).
+Prior to launching the script (⚠️ you need an intel processor):
-  - Go to branch energy_test of this repository and install pyjoules:
+  - Go to the branch energy_test of this repository and install pyjoules:
   ```commandline
   $pip install pyjoules
   ```